There are many different things a chef, entrepreneur or business might need to start up a food truck business.

 No matter what type of business we’re talking about, a great manager is a must-have.

-A great manager at your food truck is essential (whether you’re the manager or you plan on hiring one) because this person has to be able to do so many different things, such as cook, inventory, manage and lead employees, drive the food truck (which isn’t a cakewalk), find great locations and catering events … and the list could go on and on.
+Having a great manager at your food truck is essential (whether you’re the manager or you plan on hiring one) because this person has to be able to do so many different things, such as cook, inventory, manage and lead employees, drive the food truck (which isn’t a cakewalk), find great locations and catering events … and the list could go on and on.

 A great manager alone could lead to food truck success … if you have a high-quality product, of course.